Wael Aboulsaadat completed the curriculum for computer science with a minor in electronics

 the graduate electives Human Computer Interaction and Brain Computer Interfaces.

 Wael's interest in undergraduate teaching motivated him to start two open source projects targeted to computer science juniors.
-The first is a highly scalable microblogging platform (EduMsg.Net) and the second is a database engine (EduDB.Net).
+The first is a highly scalable microblogging platform (EduMsg.Net: a twitter replica) and the second is a database engine (EduDB.Net).
 The aim of these projects is to expose students early on to software engineering practices, advanced algorithms and data structures, design patterns and architecture of highly scalable applications.

 Wael's general research interest is in the design, development and formal evaluation of new digital interfaces.
 This spans user interface widgets, interaction techniques using gestures, and new digital devices of all forms and shapes.
 Wael's particular interest is in systems and interfaces for supporting religious rituals, rulings and tasks and how to objectively evaluate their effectiveness, including the use of physiological instruments such as EEG and EMG.
 Wael also has a side research interest in systems and interfaces aiming to enhance the undergraduate education experience.